Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 The stochastic vector field $\boldsymbol \chi_{3t}$ in \eqref{3Dnoise} is an example of a semimartingale. \begin{definition}[Semimartingale] A c\'adl\'ag process $Y$ is a semimartingale if it can be written as

-where $M$ is a c\'adl\'ag local martingale, $V$ is a c\'adl\'ag process of finite variation and $M_0 = V_0 = 0$. \end{definition} The adjective c\'adl\'ag stands for right continuous with a limit on the left.
+where $M$ is a c\'adl\'ag local martingale, $V$ is a c\'adl\'ag process of finite variation and $M_0 = V_0 = 0$. \end{definition} The adjective c\'adl\'ag stands for ``right continuous with a limit on the left''.
 The processes we will be considering will have continuous paths almost surely.
-For more background on stochastic analysis, see e.g. \cite{seppalainen2012basics}.
-Semimartingales have several nice properties, such as: \begin{itemize} \item For a suitably bounded predictable process $X$ and a semimartingale $Y$, the stochastic integral $\int X dY$ is again a semimartingale. \item For a twice differentiable function $f$, the quantity $f(Y)$ is again a semimartingale. \end{itemize} One notices that the vectors $\boldsymbol \xi_i(\mathbf{x})$ are taken to have only horizontal components.
-Since we will be taking vertical averages and will require the vertical component of the noise to vanish, here we have made the modelling assumption that the vertical component of $\boldsymbol \xi_i$ is zero.
-One could allow for compactly supported vertical variations whose vertical average vanish, but in this paper \emph{vertical stochastic fluctuations are not being considered}.
+Continuous semimartingales can be decomposed into a martingale part and a finite variation part uniquely.
+For more background on semimartingales and stochastic integration, see e.g. \cite{protter2005stochastic}.
+Semimartingales have several nice properties.
+In particular: \begin{itemize} \item For a suitably bounded predictable process $X$ and a semimartingale $Y$, the stochastic integral $\int X dY$ is again a semimartingale. \item For a twice differentiable function $f$, the quantity $f(Y)$ is again a semimartingale. \end{itemize} Note that the stochastic integral is of the Stratonovich type.
+This stochastic integral has the benefit that the stochastic calculus associated with it uses the usual chain rule and product rule, which are both required to derive the coordinate free stochastic Euler-Poincar\'e theorem.
+The Stratonovich integral relates to the It\^o integral via the following transformation.
+Let $X$ and $Y$ both be continuous semimartingales, then

+where $\langle X,Y\rangle_t$ denotes the quadratic covariation process of $X$ and $Y$.
+In particular, the It\^o integral is an adapted process and also the quadratic covariation process is an adapted process.
+This means that also the Stratonovich integral is an adapted process.
 The two dimensional version of \eqref{3Dnoise} is given by

-\paragraph{Boundary conditions.} Having defined these vector fields for fluid transport, we can now specify the boundary conditions for the domain illustrated in figure \ref{fig:domain} above.
+Hereafter, we will use Einstein's summation convention (summing repeated indices over their range) to keep the notation compact. \paragraph{Boundary conditions.} Having defined these vector fields for fluid transport, we can now specify the boundary conditions for the domain illustrated in figure \ref{fig:domain} above.
 One assumes that the free surface at the top is a Lagrangian surface, and that no fluid penetrates the bottom and vertical walls.
 Consequently, the following stochastic kinematic boundary conditions hold for the vertical velocity